 Evaluating Staff Capability, Quality Control Measures, and Other Supporting Data

 Data must be collected by qualified samplers, using the appropriate DEP Standard Operating Procedures (SOPs), following the concepts outlined in this LVI Primer.
-The LVI must be performed by a team that has passed the team proficiency test and contains at least one member in “pass” status for the annual plant ID test, as described in DEP SOP LVI 1200.
+The LVI must be performed by a team that has passed the most recent team proficiency test and contains at least one member in “pass” status for the annual plant ID test, as described in DEP SOP LVI 1200.
 Samplers must conduct the assessment per DEP SOP LVI 1100, following other guidelines outlined in this Primer.
 LVI scores should be calculated in accordance with SOP LVI 2200.

 Team proficiency testing was not incorporated into the DEP QA Rule until December 3, 2008.
 Therefore, data collected before that time should only be used for planning purposes, or in conjunction with data collected after that QA evaluation was in place.

 Quality control information will be evaluated systematically and assessed against the objectives of the study before a usability decision will be made.
-For example, the purpose for which bioassessment data are collected can vary widely, and may include such diverse activities as: initial screening or scoping studies, assessing waters for IWR purposes, or determining whether a lake created as part of an Environmental Resource Permit mitigation project has been successful.
+For example, the purpose for which bioassessment data are collected can vary widely, and may include such diverse activities as: monitoring reference condition lakes to assess change over time, assessing waters for IWR purposes, or determining whether management activities on a lake have been successful.
 A quality control failure that may be tolerated for a screening study would not be acceptable for IWR purposes or determining the success or failure of a restoration project.

 As applicable to the data usability assessment process, any record associated with a reported sample result or set of sample results may be audited, per Chapter 62-160.240 and 62-160.340, F.A.C.
 Both original (“raw”) and reduced or summarized versions of data records may be inspected to determine the acceptability of results, based on an evaluation of the sample data and associated quality control records.

-If any aspect of the assessment appears erroneous or suggests that the assessment was not made according to the SOPs (e.g., excessive genus-level identifications, consistent lack of assignment of dominant taxa, sampling conducted during extreme water levels not in accordance with the sampling objectives), the Department will further investigate the credibility of the bioassessment results.
+If any aspect of the assessment appears erroneous or suggests that the assessment was not made according to the SOPs (e.g., excessive inappropriate genus-level identifications, consistent lack of assignment of dominant taxa, sampling conducted during extreme water levels not in accordance with the sampling objectives), the Department will further investigate the credibility of the bioassessment results.
 This may involve follow up audits of samplers.

 Example: An LVI was conducted in a small pond in a National Forest as part of a probabilistic sampling network.
 Sampling was conducted during a drought year, and the pond’s water level had receded so far that there were very few plants growing in the water.
 The only plants identified during the LVI assessment were weedy and upland plants, and the pond received a failing score.
 When the results were considered for IWR listing purposes (Chapter 62-303, F.A.C.), data users examined the taxa list and determined, from the dominance of upland plants and from site photos, that the severely low water level did not allow for a representative assessment of the pond’s plant community.
 Therefore, these results were not used for IWR listing purposes.